Yellow Pointing Labs for Sale

 Have you ever bought a new vehicle?
 Dumb question, I know but stop and think about how different colors of vehicles there are on the road.
 Does one color run better than another?
 God, I hope not.

 Pointing Labradors are the same way.
 The dogs hunt because of the genetics that make up their entire selves.
 The color is simply one factor.
 Yellow Pointing Lab puppies don’t hunt any better or worse than any other color.
-It is simply mind boggling how many folks have it stuck in their heads that coat color determines how well the dog hunts.
-NOT TRUE.
-Ok – end of rant 😊
+It is simply mind boggling how many folks have it stuck in their heads that coat color determines how well the dog hunts, and simply put, it is NOT TRUE.

 - Yellow is a lighter color than black or chocolate.
 The dog won’t get hot as fast.